Couwthy/Ultimate-Windows-Optimization-Guide/CONTENT/configure nvidia.md

  ```
 - Run the setup.exe file and install the driver.

+### Setting MSI Afterburner

+- In MSI Afterburner program you need to turn off limits or increase them to maximum and turn on stable voltages, voltage monitoring and remember the video card model.
+After in the browser find the passport frequency boost and memorize it.

+- In the program MSI Afterburner enable key boost, for which you need to put the skin [EVGA SKIN](https://drive.google.com/file/d/1buaP5Gv7f3Jv3OPQzKWF6Q7fSvxft2a0/view?usp=sharing).
+To do this, download the archive with the skins folder and copy the default file to the skins folder.
+After rebooting the computer, select the skin and enable keyboost.

 ### Setting up the video driver

 - If you need the NVIDIA control panel to customize 3D settings, you may be missing data.
 There is a point in touching it only if you are using G-SYNC.
 All 3D settings are useless.
 Change the remaining settings in other sections as needed.